 There are a number of low-cost airlines that fly into Santorini from all over Europe.
 Here are some of those airlines: Aegean Air, easyJet, EuroWings, Olympic Air, Ryan Air, Norwegian Air, Thomas Cook Airlines and Vueling.

-We walked into Fira up a small hill from the bus transfer station, and then the remaining 2.4 km to Prekas Apartments in Imerovigli with very heavy bags strapped to our backs.
-Although this option may sound nice to some people (we thought it was a great idea at the time – we are able bodied), we immediately regretted this decision about half way in.
+From the bus transfer station, we walked into Fira up a small hill and basked in the glorious morning sun and beautiful cliff views of the Aegean Sea.
+We also decided to walk the remaining 2.4 km from Fira to our hotel, Prekas Apartments in Imerovigli, with very heavy bags strapped to our backs.
+Although this option may sound nice to some people (we thought it was a great idea at the time – we are able bodied, but clearly the lack of sleep from the night before clouded our better judgment), we immediately regretted this decision about half way in.
 It is a painful journey up and down stairs, through narrow and winding corridors, and at times we had to venture off the main walking path since it becomes private in certain areas; next time we will take the bus transfer.

 Walking for us is not usually a problem, but Santorini is an especially tough walk since it seems you are always walking uphill on an extremely uneven and old stone pathway (we blew out a flip flop on our quick 2-night trip).